annegautham/annegautham.github.io/index.md

     title="About Me"
     page_url="/aboutme/"
     image_path="/assets/images/aboutme/rainbowMustache.jpg"
     description="Wanna learn more about who I am?
-Well, here you go!" %}
+Well, here you go!
+Ignore this picture, I'll find a better one ... or not." %}

 {% include card.html